OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Because the condition <code>'1' = '1'</code> always evaluates as true, this query return all records in the database, causing the login function to return "true" even though no valid user account was entered.

 One real-world instance of client-side SQL injection was discovered by Mark Woods within the "Qnotes" and "Qget" Android apps running on QNAP NAS storage appliances.
-These apps rendered content providers vulnerable to SQL injection, allowing an attacker to retrieve the credentials for the NAS device.
+These apps exported content providers vulnerable to SQL injection, allowing an attacker to retrieve the credentials for the NAS device.
 A detailed description of this issue can be found on the [Nettitude Blog] (http://blog.nettitude.com/uk/qnap-android-dont-provide "Nettitude Blog - "QNAP Android: Don't Over Provide").

 ###### XML Injection

 In an *XML injection* attack, the attacker injects XML meta characters to structurally alter XML content.
 This can be used to either compromise the logic of an XML-based application or service, as well as possibly allow an attacker to exploit the operation of the XML parser processing the content.

-A popular variant of this attack is [XML Entity Injection (XXE)] (https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing).
+A popular variant of this attack is [XML Entity Injection (XXE)](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing).
 Here, an attacker injects an external entity definition containing an URI into the input XML.
 During parsing, the XML parser expands the attacker-defined entity by accessing the resource specified by the URI.
-The integrity of the parsing application ultimately determines capabilities afforded to the attacker, where the malicious user could do any (or all) of the following: access local files, trigger HTTP requests to arbitrary hosts and ports, launch a [cross-site request forgery (CSFR)] (https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)), and cause a denial-of-service condition.
-The OWASP web testing guide contains the [following example for XXE] (https://www.owasp.org/index.php/Testing_for_XML_Injection_(OTG-INPVAL-008)):
+The integrity of the parsing application ultimately determines capabilities afforded to the attacker, where the malicious user could do any (or all) of the following: access local files, trigger HTTP requests to arbitrary hosts and ports, launch a [cross-site request forgery (CSFR)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attack, and cause a denial-of-service condition.
+The OWASP web testing guide contains the [following example for XXE](https://www.owasp.org/index.php/Testing_for_XML_Injection_(OTG-INPVAL-008)):

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>